sebastiangreger/kirby3-commentions/README.md

+🛑 This project has been **archived and is no longer maintained** (for background, export, and alternatives: [see here](https://github.com/sebastiangreger/kirby3-commentions/issues/151)).
+The code is MIT-licensed: you are free to fork it or build something awesome from it.
+The archived version has not been tested beyond Kirby 3.7.x; it is not compatible with Kirby 4+.

 # Kirby 3 Commentions

-A versatile comment system and integrated Webmention endpoint for [Kirby CMS](https://getkirby.com).
+A versatile comment system and integrated Webmention endpoint for [Kirby CMS](https://getkirby.com), version 3.x.

 - Comments can be submitted through a form on the page or as a [Webmention](https://indieweb.org/webmention)
 - Incoming webmentions are stored in a queue and processed asynchronously